FriendsOfMDT/PSD/Documentation/PowerShell Deployment - PSD vs MDT.md

 PowerShell 7 or higher support | | | unknown | Since the native PowerShell in Windows and WinPE is 5.1, that is the one being used.
 Some testing has been done in PowerShell 7.

-> NOTE: even though some of these items are on the roadmap, there are no estimated release dates as to when they weill be available.
+> NOTE: even though some of these items are on the roadmap, there are no estimated release dates as to when they will be available.